UpgradeDenied/SiriCoin-Chain/README.md

 ``python3 mainnet-main.py``

-**Note that your Python version needs to be atleast 3.9 in order to the mainnet to work. also the mainnet once running will automatically sync to the network by itself*
+**Note that your Python version needs to be atleast 3.9 in order to the mainnet to work. also the mainnet once running will automatically sync to the network by itself.